kubernetes-sigs/blob-csi-driver/docs/workload-identity-static-pv-mount.md

 - **NFS mount is not supported** — NFS does not require credentials during mount, so workload identity is not applicable.
 - By default, this feature retrieves the storage account key using federated identity credentials.
 - **Mount with workload identity token only (Preview):** Supported from v1.27.0.
 To enable:
-  - Set `mountWithWorkloadIdentityToken: "true"` in `parameters` of the StorageClass or PersistentVolume
+  - Set `mountWithWorkloadIdentityToken: "true"` in `parameters` of the StorageClass or `volumeAttributes` of the PersistentVolume
   - Grant **`Storage Blob Data Contributor`** role (instead of `Storage Account Contributor`) to the managed identity

 ---